 [Insert sentence summing up what you do – to provide context for the expectations].
-E.g. We want to enable people use their gifts in the service of God and their neighbour and so want to work in a way that is respectful and life enhancing for everyone.
+E.G. We want to enable people use their gifts in the service of God and their neighbour and so want to work in a way that is respectful and life enhancing for everyone.
 Therefore:

-[Name of Church/Organisation]
+[Name of Organisation]

 respects volunteers as an important part of our organisation/church